 In Sierra Leone, where the number of Ebola cases recently surpassed 10,000 and where there are fewer than 900 Ebola treatment beds, community care centers have emerged as a promising intervention where few alternatives exist.
 ICAP’s assessment is a critical step for the previously untested model of care and an opportunity to garner lessons learned that can lead to the safe and effective delivery of quality services and facilitate the rapid detection and isolation of newly detected Ebola cases.

-“While the impact of Ebola has been tragic in every way, novel approaches to confronting this emergency can also inform future responses to other health threats in the country,” said Dr. Susan Michaels-Strasser, associate director for nursing and project director for the Global Nurse Capacity Building Program at ICAP.
+“While the impact of Ebola has been tragic in every way, novel approaches to confronting this emergency can also inform future responses to other health threats in the country,” said Susan Michaels-Strasser, PhD, MPH, RN, FAANN, associate director for nursing and project director for the Global Nurse Capacity Building Program at ICAP.

 ICAP brought its expertise in monitoring, evaluation, and research to the development of the protocol and data collection methods.
-Using a 168-item site assessment survey, information was gathered on patient flow, laboratory services, on-site standard operating protocols, and other key operational areas of the community care centers.
-ICAP’s team also conducted nearly 60 in-depth interviews with national and district-level stakeholders, site staff, and community members to assess knowledge and attitudes about community care centers.
+Using a 168-item site-assessment survey, the researchers gathered information on patient flow, laboratory services, on-site standard operating protocols, and other key operational areas of the CCCs.
+ICAP’s team also conducted nearly 60 in-depth interviews with national- and district-level stakeholders, site staff, and community members to assess knowledge and attitudes about CCCs.

 “The CCC is better because it’s in the community,” said an Ebola survivor and survey participant.
 “Many people died from Ebola before the CCC was established because there is no hospital in the community.
 Now people are using this place as a hospital.”